 What Does It Mean?

 The good news is that pinched nerves are treatable, once they have been properly diagnosed.
-A physiotherapist can identify which nerve is impacted plan the proper course of treatment.
+A physiotherapist can identify which nerve is impacted and plan the proper course of treatment.

 Pinched nerves are more common in repetitive motions, and often occur in athletes.
-Long held poor posture habits, arthritis, obesity or many other situations can also caused pinched nerves.
+Long held poor posture habits, arthritis, obesity or many other situations can also cause pinched nerves.
 If the issue is addressed quickly, there is most often no long term nerve damage.
 However if a pinched nerve is not treated or addressed it can lead to long-term nerve damage.
 If you think you might be experiencing a pinched nerve, come on in and get it checked out sooner rather than later!

 A physiotherapist will help you manage and treat a pinched nerve in multiple ways.
 The first step is to help reduce inflammation of the nerve to relieve pain symptoms.